jquery/learn.jquery.com/page/events/introduction-to-events.md

 });
 ```

-The `$('#helloBtn')` code selects the button element using the `$` (aka `jQuery`) function and returns a jQuery object.
+The `$("#helloBtn")` code selects the button element using the `$` (aka `jQuery`) function and returns a jQuery object.
 The jQuery object has a bunch of methods (functions) available to it, one of them named `click`, which resides in the jQuery object's prototype.
 We call the `click` method on the jQuery object and pass along an anonymous function event handler that's going to be executed when a user clicks the button, alerting "Hello." to the user.

 There are a number of ways that events can be listened for using jQuery: